mtango99/mtango99.github.io/twitter/RE-Dorian-Report.md

 ## Materials and Procedure

 I used the code provided by Holler (2021) and changed the Twitter search parameters to the words "tornado," "tornado warning," and "debris" within 500 mi of Alabama coordinates (32,-87).
-Data were downloaded on May 5, 2021.
+Data were downloaded on May 5, 2021 and thus included tweets from between April 27 - May 5, 2021.
 8452 results came up out of a total dataset for that area.
 Of these 8452 tweets, only 752 had GPS coordinates.
+I will refer to these 752 tweets as "filtered tweets."
 Without specified keywords, 8914 tweets were found for these search parameters, with coordinates.
 The search IDs for the tweets with the keywords can be found [here](https://github.com/mtango99/RE-Dorian/blob/main/data/derived/public/tweetfiltids.txt), and search IDs for the tweets without specifying keywords can be found [here](https://github.com/mtango99/RE-Dorian/blob/main/data/derived/public/tweettotalfiltids.txt).